Are you accepting new patients? Yes.

 How do I stay in touch with you as we work together?
-We make ourselves available 6 days a week by phone, email, or chat during business hours.
+We make ourselves available 6 days a week by phone, email, text and/or chat during business hours.

 Where are you located?
 We are located at 235 East Ponce de Leon Ave, Suite 308, Decatur, GA 30030.
 For more information, see Our Clinic info.

 Do you take insurance?
-Unfortunately, we do not accept insurance at this time; however, you will be supplied with a super-bill to turn into your insurance after your visit.
-In addition, we can bill your labs to your insurance in many cases.
+Unfortunately, we do not accept insurance at this time; however, for a $50 surcharge, you will be supplied with a super-bill to turn into your insurance after your visit.
+In addition, we can bill your standard as well as select functional labs to your insurance in many cases.